GenesisFR/TheWitcher2SavelockBypasser/README.md

 - [Visual Studio 2017](https://visualstudio.microsoft.com/vs/) (developers only)

 ## Usage
+- **Open in Regedit**: opens the game's key in the Registry Editor.
 - **Reset**: deletes all saved game information from registry.
 - **Backup**: creates a "backup.reg" file with your saved game information.
 - **Unlock**: unlocks all insane playthroughs.